-- The LINMEN bit of USART\CTRL2 register, and IREN and HDEN bits of USART\CTRL3 register must be cleared - The data frame format is 8 data bits and 1 check bit, and 0.5 or 1.5 stop bits are used - CLKEN bit of USART\CTRL2 can be set to provide clocks for smart card
+The LINMEN bit of USART_CTRL2 register, and IREN and HDEN bits of USART_CTRL3 register must be cleared to 0.

-- During the communication, when the receiver detects a parity error, in order to inform the transmitter that the data has not been received successfully, the data line will be pulled down after half a baud rate clock, and keep pulling down for one baud rate clock - The break frame has no meaning in smart card mode.
-A 00h data with frame error will be regarded as a data instead of disconnection symbol
+- The data frame format contains 8 data bits and 1 check bit, as well as 0.5 or 1.5 stop bits. - CLKEN bit of USART_CTRL2 can be set to provide clocks for smart card - During the communication, when the receiver detects a parity error, in order to inform the transmitter that the data has not been received successfully, the data line will be pulled down after half a baud rate clock, and keep pulling down for one baud rate clock - The break frame has no meaning in smart card mode.
+A 00h data with frame error will be regarded as a data instead of break symbol

-Figure 101 ISO7816-3 Standard Protocol
+Figure 85 ISO7816-3 Standard Protocol

-22.4.13 Infrared (IrDA SIR) Function Mode
+21.4.13 Infrared (IrDA SIR) function mode